yyang42/moulitest/README.md

 	write(2, "abc", 3);

-WARNING: If the test stops in the middle, it certainly means that the test is waiting an input from your get_next_line function but nothing is returned.
+**WARNING:** If the test stops in the middle, it certainly means that the test is waiting for an input from your get_next_line function but nothing is returned.

-Credit
+Credits
 ------

 The test framework and many libft tests are based on the work done by Maxime Bacoux (mbacoux)